 also arise in constrained environments.
 For example, a door lock has to

-authorization policy stored?
-How does the digital key communicate with
+the authorization policy stored?
+How does the digital key communicate with the

-other persons?
+persons?
 How can access be revoked?
-These types of questions have
+These types of questions have been answered

-been answered by existing protocols for use cases outside constrained
+by existing protocols for use cases outside constrained environments, however

 The IETF has a long history in developing three-party authentication and